Topics in this article include:

 Several raw fruits and vegetables support the production of glutathione or contain glutathione (listed below).

-Raw dairy whey made at home from raw, organic, grass-fed milk offer strong support for glutathione production by boosting cysteine, one of the three amino acids responsible for the construction of glutathione within the body.
+Raw dairy whey made at home from raw, organic, grass-fed milk offers strong support for glutathione production by boosting cysteine, one of the three amino acids responsible for the construction of glutathione within the body (cysteine, glycine, and glutamic acid).

-Raw eggs and raw meat contain viable amounts of glutathione, yet the strong acidic digestive juices required to breakdown these challenging foods diminish some of its usability in the body.
+Eggs, dairy, and various flesh foodscontain viable amounts of glutathione, yet the strong acidic digestive juices required to breakdown these harder to digest foods diminish some of its usability in the body.
+Low heat cooking will preserve as much of possible of the more delicate nutrients.

-Raw liver, even from organic grass-fed cows, commonly recommended for its selenium content, is not a good source of the glutathione precursor, selenium, due to the levels of toxins still remaining in the liver consumed by the animals from simple grazing beneath polluted skies.
+Liver, even from organic grass-fed cows, commonly recommended for its selenium content, is not a good source of selenium as one of the glutathione precursors due to the level of toxins still remaining in the liver consumed by the animals from simple grazing beneath polluted skies.

 Fresh human breast milk is high in glutathione also, yet this diminishes rapidly if the milk is left out on the counter for later use, frozen, or refrigerated, losing as much as 70-80% of its original content.
 Cooked, pasteurized, microwaved, and processed foods contain little to no viable glutathione.
 (Ankrah NA et al. J Trop Pediatr.
 2000 Apr;46(2):111-3)